MAVProxyUser/BloodHounds/README.md

 https://twitter.com/d0tslash/status/1561205492499845122
 [![Gelblaster Robodog vs neighbor](http://img.youtube.com/vi/7_qtMKeWV4M/0.jpg)](https://www.youtube.com/watch?v=7_qtMKeWV4M)<br>

+Lots of progress has been made on the GelBlaster turret aka Wingman.
+The goal is to eventually get it moved onto a robot dog's back as a payload.
+You can follow along the project specifics here: https://github.com/MAVProxyUser/Gelblaster_Wingman <br>

 # Project Bloodhound
+Autonomous packhunting robot quadrupeds with Gelblaster Wingman payload coordinated to hande a task such as "protect this object", "patrol this perimeter", "swarm the point of interest".
+The optional use of the Wingman payload allows for more *serious* blocks of logic to be developed around personal defense.
+The wingman payload could for example be swapped out for .68 calibre pepper mace paintballs, a standard in self / home Defense products.

 ## How it Started
+Some of this concept was spitballed on Twitter:<br>

 "I’m trying to figure out what people would pay for me to come and do with the dog or pay to rent to do."
 ...
 "TLDR: consensus was Sex maids"<br>